From Latin America to the World

 To prove our point, in 2017 we self-funded and deployed the very First Edition of THE CONF.
 32 great speakers, many coming from countries as far as Canada and Germany, took the stage to present in English to a mostly Brazilian audience of around 360 attendees.
 It was a great success and it was all recorded by InfoQ Brazil.

-In 2018 we expect to improve this format.
-We had twice the number of talk proposals in the Call for Papers, and we expect even more attendees to fill in the auditorium.
-So don't miss this opportunity!
+In 2018 we improved the format.
+We had twice the number of talk proposals in the Call for Papers, and even more attendees to fill in the auditorium.
+In 2019 we had almost 600 attendees.
+We expect to see you in 2020, so don't miss this opportunity!

 We chose the Grand Hall of the Rebouças Convention Center because it feels right to be the birth place of this event.
 It's located near the famous Paulist Avenue, at the business heart of São Paulo City, Brazil.